Geometric representability of 1-cycles on rationally connected threefolds: Proof of Theorem

 parameterized by $W_3$ (or a Zariski dense open set of it containing its two special fibers), with special fibers $\mathcal{C}_{3,w_2}\cup D_3=\mathcal{C}_{1,x}\cup B\cup R\cup D_3$ over $w_2\in W_3$ and $\mathcal{C}_{3,w_3} \cup D_3=\mathcal{C}_{1,x}\cup A \cup R \cup D_3$ over $w_3\in W_3$.

-There is a lot of freedom in choosing the curves $D_i$, as shows the proof of Lemma \ref{ledattachement}, hence we can do $D_1=D_2=D_3$.
+There is a lot of freedom in choosing the curves $D_i$, as shows the proof of Lemma \ref{ledattachement}.
+Looking at this proof and using the numerical conditions (\ref{itemcondpoint1}) and (\ref{itemcondpoint2}), we check that we can choose $D_1=D_2=D_3$.
 The three families $\mathcal{C}'_1$, $\mathcal{C}'_2$, $\mathcal{C}'_3$ then have identical corresponding special fibers, hence they glue to give a family of stable maps parameterized by the union

 Theorem \ref{theoauxi} is then almost proved, except for property \ref{4} (unobstructedness), which we will achieve now by a further modification of the family.

 Unobstructedness is obtained by applying the following \begin{prop} Let $X$ be a rationally connected smooth projective variety and let